imbirik/LieStationaryKernels/README.md

-# LieGeomKernel
+## Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces

-`LieGeomKernel` is a library that implements calculations with heat and Matérn kernels on compact Lie groups and their homogeneous spaces as well as non-compact symmetric spaces.
+`LieStationaryKernels` is a library that implements calculations with heat and Matérn kernels on compact Lie groups and their homogeneous spaces as well as non-compact symmetric spaces.

-This is a prototypical implementation for the methods described in [`Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces`, a two-part paper by I. Azangulov, A. Smolensky, A. Terenin and V. Borovitskiy.](link)
+This is a prototypical implementation for the methods described in `Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces`([part I](link), [part II](link)), a two-part paper by I. Azangulov, A. Smolensky, A. Terenin and V. Borovitskiy.

 ## Spaces of interest
 The following spaces are implemented: